 Children's Hospital is part of the UPMC family.

 Cerebrovascular anomalies are defined by malformed blood vessels that can lead to blood clots, hemorrhages, strokes, and other complications.
-At Children's Hospital of Pittsburgh of UPMC, we treat cerebrovascular anomalies conditions, including:
+At UPMC Children’s Hospital of Pittsburgh, we treat cerebrovascular anomalies conditions, including:

 Most cerebrovascular anomalies in children are not visible without the use of neuroimaging testing.
 Some symptoms of cerebrovascular anomalies may not be evident until a medical emergency like a stroke occurs.